Compadre Zoysia Characteristics

 Compadre Zoysia will grow and thrive best in all the Northern tropics with complete ease.
 Compadre will also grow easily down the East Coast as far as Sydney without any real problems.
 The same is true for the West Coast, where Compadre will do well all the way down to Perth without any problems.

 However, once into these transition zones, the Compadre lawn may experience some browning over Winter in some, but not all areas.
-If Compadre Zoysia is being planted in these regions and some Winter browning occurs that the homeowner isn't pleased with, then over-seeding the lawn for Winter is a great option.
+If Compadre Zoysia is being planted in these cooler southern regions and some Winter browning occurs that the homeowner isn't pleased with, then over-seeding the lawn for Winter is a possible option.

-Compadre Zoysia is equally as good a turf grown from seed as any lawn from a turf farm of any lawn type, including Buffalo, Couch or Queensland Blue, and is also the most economical way to start any new lawn type, including Compadre Zoysia.
+Compadre Zoysia is equally as good a turf when grown from seed as any lawn from a turf farm.
+Compadre is a high quality lawn variety.

-As the popularity of Zoysia lawns continues to rise to prominence in Australia, more and more Zoysia lawns are starting to be grown on turf farms, as well as being sold as lawn plugs.
+As the popularity of Zoysia lawns continues to rise to prominence in Australia, more and more Zoysia lawns are starting to be grown on turf farms, as well as being sold as lawn plugs, and hopefully soon we shall see more turf farms begin to sell Compadre as a roll on option as well.

 Lawn plugs are another method to establish a new Compadre Zoysia lawn.
 These plugs are often sold in punnets which are then planted into the new lawn area to later spread to complete coverage.